tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 > and then index the additional entries, keeping track somewhere else.
 A hashing algorithm with a
 > minimal collision space is often considered more secure.

-## Primative Types
+## Primitive Types

-Now that you have made it through what I consider to be the more difficult data types, let's go over the more straight forward ones.
-Here are the primative data types in TypeScript:
+Now that you have made it through what I consider to be the more difficult data types, let's go over the more straightforward ones.
+Here are the primitive data types in TypeScript:

-| Primative Types
+| Primitive Types
 :--
 number
 string